PMR446: Range

 Until recently, PMR446 radios were handheld transceivers with fixed antennas (see Technical information).
 In November 2015, Midland Radio announced the release of the GB1 mobile PMR446 radio for vehicular use.

 The range of PMR446, just like any VHF or UHF radio, is dependent on many factors like environment (in-city range is far less than in an open field), height above surrounding obstructions, and, to a lesser extent, weather conditions.
 The antenna type and location, transmit power and receive sensitivity also affect range.
 However, with PMR446 most of these variables are fixed at manufacturing to comply with the PMR446 specifications.
-Most of the time the maximum range that a user in a city can expect is a few hundred metres or less.
+Most of the time the maximum range that a user in a city can expect is a few hundred metres (yards) or less.

-Range may be many kilometres, for example between hilltops, or only a few hundred metres, if for example a hill or large metal object is in the transmission path between radios.
+Range may be many kilometres (miles), for example between hilltops, or only a few hundred metres (yards), if for example a hill or large metal object is in the transmission path between radios.
 The best known long-distance record is 333 mi (536 km) from Blyth in the United Kingdom to Almere, Netherlands.
 This was the result of enhanced propagation conditions, not a line-of-sight signal.